"The beauty of the world lies in the diversity of its people."

 We actively promote British Values, as defined under the Ofsted guidance 2014, to prepare our children for life in modern Britain.

-The student council which meets regularly under the supervision of a teacher to discuss issues raised by individuals and classes.
+The school council meets regularly under the supervision of a teacher to discuss issues raised by individuals and classes.
 The council is genuinely able to influence change within the school.

 Respect is one of the core values of our school and it is deeply embedded in our class rules and all that we do at the school.
 The pupils know and understand that it is expected and imperative that respect is shown to everyone, whatever differences we may have.

-Our school is not as diverse a school as in some areas in the UK.
-However, we enhances pupils understanding of different faiths and beliefs through religious education studies; assemblies for special occasions for a variety of faiths; and visits to places of worship for various faiths.
+We enhance pupils understanding of different faiths and beliefs through religious education studies.
 Beliefs, traditions and customs will be studied in depth, with visitors being invited in to our school to enrich and extend understanding.
 Through this our pupils gain an enhanced understanding of their place in a culturally diverse society.